Spatio-Temporal-Lab/start-db-doc/docs/start-db-sql-reference.md

   - Specify name of the table.
 Table can be specified as `db_name.tbl_name`.

-- booleanExpression
+- boolean_expression
-  - booleanExpression is an expression that evaluates to ture for each row to be updated.
+  - boolean_expression is an expression that evaluates to ture for each row to be updated.
 For detail syntax, see [EXPRESSIONS](#expressions)

 ## LOAD (WIP)